-What Language Do They Speak In Brussels?
+What Language Do They Speak In Brussels

 French, Dutch, and German are the official languages spoken in Belgium.
 During my layover in Brussels, I primarily heard locals speaking French.
 Being fluent in French or their other languages isn’t necessary, mostly everyone spoke a little English.
-But, it is polite to learn at least few common words just to be friendly.
-Locals tend to appreciate tourist who make some effort.
+But, it is polite to learn at least a few common words just to be friendly.
+Locals tend to appreciate tourists who make some effort.

-How To Get From Brussels Airport To Brussels’ City Center?
+How To Get From Brussels Airport To Brussels City Center

 Picture symbols guide your every step, whatever location you are looking for, signs are every couple of feet to know you’re headed in the right direction!
 The Brussels Airport is not far from Brussels city center.
-It is only 12-kilometers away, so you can arrive promptly to start your layover in Brussels adventure.
+It is only 12 kilometers away, so you can arrive promptly to start your layover in Brussels adventure.

 Arrive By Metro